House concerts are a popular, viable and rewarding venue for top quality acoustic musicians of today.

 My place is small.
 Can I still host a house concert?

 Most people are surprised at how many people can be seated comfortably in a living room.
 Using concert-style row seating, with kitchen or dining room chairs, and some furniture rearranging, an average 12 X 18 living room can comfortably seat 35 people.
 If your home is too small, consider hosting the concert jointly with a friend who has a larger space.
 We have also done concerts at community centers, retail store spaces, yoga studios, Churches, and even in a chiropractic office!
 In warm weather, you might prefer to hold your concerts outdoors in a backyard or on a deck.
 (Be mindful of lighting and bugs, and be sure to arrange an alternative rain site.)

 What should I do first?

 Confirm the performance date.
 Will the concert be during the week, or on a weekend?
 Weekends are usually best, but some concerts are held during the week.
 We have been very successful with Thursday nights.
-A weeknight show would go from 7-9PM, Weekend show would be starting at 7:30 or 8:00 PM, and Sundays can also be a matinee show.
+A weeknight show would start at from 6 or 7pm, Weekend show would be starting at 7 or 7:30 and Saturdays and Sundays can also be a matinee show.

 Who should I invite?

 You need to decide if you would like to make seats available for only friends, or the general public.
 Most people start with their immediate circle of friends and family, and it fills up pretty quick.
 Otherwise, invite everyone you know who would enjoy this unique experience: neighbors, business associates, and community groups.